studio-ousia/luke/pretraining.md

 `luke-base`, `luke-large`, `mluke-base`, and `mluke-large`) are available in the [pretraining_config](https://github.com/studio-ousia/luke/tree/master/pretraining_config) directory.
-If you train the model using the configuration file, please set the `total_num_steps` propery to the total number of training steps computed above.
+If you train the model using the configuration file, please set the total number of training steps computed above in the `total_num_steps` property.

 The pretraining of LUKE and mLUKE consists of two separate stages to stabilize the training.
-Specifically, we update only the entity embeddings with a large learning late in the first stage, and train the entire model with a small learning rate in the second stage.
+Specifically, we update only the entity embeddings with large learning late in the first stage, and train the entire model with small learning rate in the second stage.
 When starting the second-stage training, the checkpoint directory of the first stage model needs to be specified in the `--resume-checkpoint-id` option.